mohdfahad20/multi-agent-ad-generator/README.md

 ### 🔹 Step 5 — Video Rendering
 - 🎬 Built with **Remotion (React + TypeScript)**
 - Produces a vertical short-form video (Reels / TikTok format)
+- 🔤 **Subtitles included** — auto-generated and overlaid on the video (basic sync implemented; word-level timestamp precision is a known improvement area)

 ---